 Are pet rats social?
 Yes!
 Not only between each other but with their owner as well.
 They also recognize their owner and can sense when they’re nearby.
 Pet rats love to climb on your shoulders and take naps near you.

 Do pet rats bite?
 Very rarely.
 If they are well taken care of, they will never bite you, unless they are very wounded or in a big amount of stress.
 Or they just think your finger smells a lot like food!
+If they are, here are the reasons and risks your pet rats are biting you.

 Back to the Blog